 Best known for bedding and bath essentials, Parachute has lovely linens for outfitting tabletops, too.
 Founder and CEO Ariel Kaye set out to create a brand that offered comfort and quality at an affordable price.

 Sarah Kauss started S’well in 2010 with the aim of helping reduce the use of single-use plastic water bottles.
 The result?
-The original S’well 17-ounce triple-insulated water bottle that marries both style and function—the sleek bottle could keep cold drinks cold for up to 36 hours and hot liquids hot for up to 18.
+The original S’well 17-ounce triple-insulated water bottle marries both style and function—the sleek bottle could keep cold drinks cold for up to 36 hours and hot liquids hot for up to 18.
 Not only that, but the company also partners with UNICEF to help provide clean water to vulnerable communities around the world.
 Today, S’well’s array of sustainable products also includes colorful tumblers, barware, reusable food bowls, steel straws, and more.

 “It’s cookie time, all the time,” according to the Partake website—and the brand aims to make this true for people with food allergies and dietary restrictions.
-The Black-owned company, founded by CEO Denise Woodard, came about when she found out her daughter was diagnosed with severe food allergies and she ran into a lack of healthy, tasty snacks that were also safe to consume.
+The Black-owned company, founded by CEO Denise Woodard, came about when she found out her daughter was diagnosed with severe food allergies and she ran into a lack of tasty snacks that were also safe for her to consume.

 Partake makes non-GMO, vegan cookies that are free from 14 allergens, including peanuts, eggs, dairy, soy, and gluten.
 Plus, the company is also heavily involved in mentorship programs for women and people of color looking to be involved in the food industry.

 But what about the flavor?
 “These cookies remind me of Chips Ahoy!, which was such a huge part of my childhood.
 It's hard to believe these are vegan and gluten-free,” says Fran Sales, Associate Commerce Editor, about Partake’s crunchy chocolate chip cookies.
-“I can see them replacing my Oreo addiction, for sure,” she adds, praising the cookies’ simple ingredients.
+“I can see them replacing my Oreo obsession, for sure,” she adds, praising the cookies’ simple ingredients.

 Eat Me Guilt Free

-Founded by Rachel Drori in 2015, Daily Harvest’s goal is to make healthy and tasty plant-based food more accessible “by eliminating barriers to access, cost, and time,” according to the company’s website.
-The foods are quick and easy to make, 95 percent organic, and free from fillers, refined sugars, stabilizers, and other harmful additives—and they’re delivered right to your door.
+Founded by Rachel Drori in 2015, Daily Harvest’s goal is to make tasty plant-based food more accessible “by eliminating barriers to access, cost, and time,” according to the company’s website.
+The foods are quick and easy to make, 95 percent organic, and free from fillers, refined sugars, stabilizers, and other additives—and they’re delivered right to your door.
 While the company got its start with smoothies, the offerings have expanded to include soups, harvest bowls, oat bowls, chia bowls, and more.

-SOS Chefs, a small specialty food market that holds many hard-to-source ingredients from all over the world, was founded in 1996 by Atef Boulaabi—“one of the most passionate and knowledgeable people, let alone women, I have ever met,” according to Lauryn Bodden.
+SOS Chefs, a small specialty food market that holds many hard-to-source ingredients from all over the world, was founded in 1996 by Atef Boulaabi—“one of the most passionate and knowledgeable people, let alone women, I have ever met,” according to Freelance Editor Lauryn Bodden.

-“Plain and simple, if you’re not asking questions, picking [Atef Boulaabi’s] brain, and petting her loveable cat, then you’re doing yourself a disservice,” she adds.
+“Plain and simple, if you’re not asking questions, picking [Atef Boulaabi’s] brain, and petting her loveable cat, then you’re doing yourself a disservice,” Bodden adds.
 Plus, owner Boulabbi makes every ingredient accessible, regardless of your skill level and palate.
 If you are not fortunate enough to visit in person, SOS Chefs ships nationally.

-Fly by Jing
+Fly By Jing

 Fly by Jing owner and Sichuan chef Jing Gao wanted to share her unique twist on the flavors of her hometown of Chengdu, China, as well as its packed hole-in-the-wall “fly” eateries—“so good they attract diners like flies,” she says on the company’s website.
-So Gao launched Fly by Jing in 2018, offering carefully crafted sauces, spices, kits, and more, with only non-GMO and 100 percent natural ingredients sourced from Chengdu.
+So Gao launched Fly by Jing in 2018, offering carefully crafted sauces, spices, kits, and more, with only 100 percent natural ingredients sourced from Chengdu.

 Eric Handelsman, Senior VP of Dotdash’s Food and Drink brands, is a self-professed spicy condiment fanatic—so it makes sense that he got turned on to Fly by Jing from an Instagram ad for its chili crisp.
 So he ordered the Triple Threat trio of Sichuan sauces, one of Fly by Jing’s bestsellers.

-“It had the chili crisp, Zhong sauce, and mala spice mix, and I was instantly addicted to all three,” he raves.
+“It had the chili crisp, Zhong sauce, and mala spice mix, and I was instantly addicted to all three,” Handelsman raves.
 Why?
 “They go on everything from eggs to salads, ice cream to cheese.
 All three are distinctly delicious.”

 Virtual With Us

-In this day and age, when remote work is no longer the exception but the standard, email and Slack doesn’t always cut it, especially when it comes to socializing with your colleagues.
-Born out of COVID, Virtual With Us, founded by Alexandra Schrecengost, aims to connect colleagues from all over with easy and relaxed interactive virtual food and/or beverage pairings.
+Virtual With Us, founded by Alexandra Schrecengost, aims to connect colleagues from all over with easy and relaxed interactive virtual food and/or beverage pairings.
 The company’s goal is to curate a business casual social environment where professional relationships can thrive—remotely.

 “They have a bounty of passionate food and beverage consultants who tailor their events to your specific needs, making scheduling, receiving supplies, and hosting the day-of event as seamless as possible,” says Victoria Heydt, Editorial Project Manager.

-Janie's Life-Changing Baked Goods
+Janie's Life Changing Baked Goods

 She’s talking about the popular cookie from Janie’s Life-Changing Baked Goods, based in East Harlem, and a product of that community’s Hot Bread Kitchen incubator program.

 You can find Janie’s pie crust cookies in Whole Foods and on the company’s website.
-If you do buy from the website, make sure to get the sampler box and “send a care package to someone whose life needs changing,” Kysha advises.
+If you do buy from the website, make sure to get the sampler box and “send a care package to someone whose life needs changing,” Harris advises.
 She loves all the flavors, but her “fave-faves” are the original, chocolate, and seasonal rhubarb.

 League of Kitchens

 These cooks come from all over the globe, from Lebanon to Nepal to Argentina.
 What makes these workshops even more special is they’ll be teaching you their beloved family recipes.
 All you need to do is choose a class from their website, and you’ll get a Zoom link, as well as a recipe packet, shopping list, and equipment list.
-You’ll cook, eat, and share cultural stories with 12 other students, who will likely also be from diverse backgrounds, and the instructor.
+You’ll cook, eat, and share cultural stories with other students, who will likely also be from diverse backgrounds, and the instructor.

 League of Kitchens was launched in 2014 and has since hosted hundreds of workshops.
 Several online reviewers who’ve taken these virtual classes marvel at how well the instructors have converted their in-person cooking classes to an online format—while still cultivating a sense of connection and engagement among the participants.